Pat Sajak: Career

 Sajak won a contest on WLS radio's Dick Biondi Show to be a guest teen deejay.
 While at Columbia College Chicago, his broadcasting instructor Al Parker told him that a local radio station (WEDC) was looking for a newsman.
-Sajak applied for the job and was hired to work from midnight to 6:00 am.
-In 1968, he joined the U.S. Army and was sent to Vietnam, where he served as a disc jockey on Armed Forces Radio.
+Sajak applied for the job and was hired to work from midnight to 6:00 a.m.
+In 1968, he joined the U.S. Army and was sent to Vietnam, serving as a disc jockey on Armed Forces Radio.
 On the Military Channel's program, An Officer and a Movie, Sajak admitted to botching President Richard Nixon's 1969 Christmas broadcast to the troops; he accidentally cut the feed off prematurely.
 Upon realizing the error, Sajak decided it would be best not to resume the feed.
-In the early 1970s, he DJed for a year for a Murray, Kentucky radio station.
+In the early 1970s, he DJed for a year at WNBS in Murray, Kentucky.
 Also in the early 1970s, Sajak began DJing at 50,000-watt WSM in Nashville; at the time, WSM was playing pop music during the day, and he was the 2:30–5:00 pm afternoon personality.
 The radio station's television sister, WSM-TV (now WSMV), brought Sajak on screen, first as a voiceover artist making station identifications and anchoring the five-minute newscasts during NBC's Today Show, then as a weekend and substitute weatherman, where he became acquainted with anchor Dan Miller.
 In 1977, KNBC-TV in Los Angeles was looking for a weather reporter and spotted Sajak working in Nashville.
 He accepted KNBC's request for him to be a full-time weather reporter for the station.

 In 1981, Merv Griffin asked Sajak if he would be interested in taking over the duties as host on Wheel of Fortune from Chuck Woolery.
 However, Fred Silverman, the president and CEO of NBC, rejected his hiring, claiming Sajak was too local, and Griffin responded by imposing a moratorium on new tapings until Sajak was hired.
 The issue became moot when Silverman was dismissed due to repeated programming failures and replaced by Brandon Tartikoff.
 Sajak, who had already hosted two game show pilots in 1980, Press Your Luck for Ralph Edwards (no relation to the 1983 CBS game show of the same name) and Puzzlers for Mark Goodson, accepted the position.
-Sajak hosted both the daytime (NBC) and syndicated evening versions of Wheel from 1983 to 1989 and continues to host the latter version.
+From 1983 to 1989, Sajak hosted both the daytime (NBC) and syndicated evening versions of Wheel of Fortune; Sajak continued to host the latter version until 2024.
 With Sajak returning for his 36th season in 2018–19, he became the longest-running host of any game show, surpassing Bob Barker, who hosted The Price Is Right from 1972 to 2007.
 Sajak was officially honored as such by the Guinness World Records with the episode taped on March 28, 2019, and aired May 8, 2019 (two days before the primetime version's 7,000th episode).